Hyperfine parameters

 Added in version 1.2.0.

-A site specific Lamb-Moessbauer factor lamb_moessbauer
+A site specific Lamb-Moessbauer factor lamb_moessbauer has been added.

-has a Lamb Moessbauer factor defined, the material`s factor is used.
+If the Material has a Lamb Moessbauer factor defined, the material`s factor is used.

-In case you want to use the site specific Lamb-Moessbauer factor, set the lamb_moessbauer
+In case you want to use the site specific Lamb-Moessbauer factor, set the lamb_moessbauer of the Material to None.

 In that case each site assigned to the material must have a valid Lamb-Moessbauer factor defined.

-Please set the Lamb-Moessbauer factor in the material in case you do not expect changes between different sites in the material.
+Set the Lamb-Moessbauer factor in the material in case you do not expect changes between different sites in the material.

 Line broadening